-3.24 The service will conform to professional and legal requirements especially clinical guidelines and standards of good practice issued by the National Institute for Health and Clinical Excellence (NICE) and professional regulatory bodies, and legislation prohibiting discrimination.
+- 3.24 The service will conform to professional and legal requirements especially clinical guidelines and standards of good practice issued by the National Institute for Health and Clinical Excellence (NICE) and professional regulatory bodies, and legislation prohibiting discrimination.
 It is anticipated that for the majority of enhanced services translated information will be available via the Department of Health.
-If a patient wishes to communicate via a language that is not covered via these leaflets please let Somerset CCG Equality and Diversity Lead know and use the commissioned interpretation and translation service (see Error!
-Reference source not found.) to facilitate the consultation and provision of information to the patient.
-Use of the interpretation/translation service should be recorded in the patient's lifelong medical record including confirmation of the first language of the patient.

-3.25 Practices should encourage, consider and report any patient feedback (positive and negative) on the service that they provide and use it to improve the care provided to patients, particularly if there are plans to alter the way a service is delivered or accessed.
+If a patient wishes to communicate via a language that is not covered via these leaflets please contact Somerset CCG for details of the commissioned interpretation and translation service to facilitate the consultation and provision of information to the patient.
+Use of the interpretation/translation service should be recorded in the patient's lifelong medical record including confirmation of the first language of the patient. - 3.25 Practices should encourage, consider and report any patient feedback (positive and negative) on the service that they provide and use it to improve the care provided to patients, particularly if there are plans to alter the way a service is delivered or accessed.